ppalludan/jook/README.md

 	--start

-		Run jook as a background process
+		Run jook as a background daemon

 	--stop